RachaelC358/Quantum-Daemonum/README.md

 # Quantum Daemonum

-A simple text-based game where you play as as a wicked spirit in a battle with Van Helsing, who has harnassed the power of a quantum simulator.
+A simple text-based game where you play as as a wicked spirit in a battle with Van Helsing, who has harnessed the power of a quantum simulator.
 Van Helsing will attempt to guess your true name in an attempt to gain power over and and defeat you.
 Fight to stall the computer and win using magic spells.